aragilar/dnd-flask/data/documentation/combat.md

 ### Hit Points

 Hit points represent a combination of physical and mental durability, the will to live, and luck.
-Creatures with more hit points are more dificult to kill.
+Creatures with more hit points are more difficult to kill.
 Those with fewer hit points are more fragile.

 A creature's current hit points (usually just called hit points) can be any number from the creature's hit point maximum down to 0.
 This number changes frequently as a creature takes damage or receives healing.